realumhelp/Creality-K1-and-K1-Max_wiki/Wiki-Changelog.md

 **15/11/2023**
 - Added new 1.3.2.20 official firmware.
-- Added support for hotsname with CR-10 SE
+- Added support for hotsname with Creality CR-10 SE.
 - Updated script to v3.4 to add support for OctoEverywhere.

 **05/11/2023**